4 Easy Ways to Perform BI Testing

 Business intelligence (BI) is data that companies use to create effective strategies and make informed decisions.
-BI is crucial for companies because it helps them obtain detailed insights into essential business information that allows the leadership to take effective actions.
+BI is crucial for companies because it helps them obtain detailed insights into essential business information that allows the leadership to act effectively.

-Business intelligence is a collection of components, applications, and technologies and it cannot be done through one specific tool or system.
-It involves a sequence of events including:
+Business intelligence comprises of various components, applications, and technologies rather than a single tool or system.
+It involves a sequence of events including

-In short, BI testing verifies BI reports, staging data and ETL processes to ensure that all implementation is correct.
-In this four-part sequence, we will dedicate four blogs to four different aspects of BI testing: business intelligence testing, ETL testing, Data Warehouse testing and OLAP testing.
+In short, BI testing verifies BI reports, staging data, and ETL processes to ensure all implementation is correct.
+In this four-part sequence, we will dedicate four blogs to four different aspects of BI testing: business intelligence testing, ETL testing, Data Warehouse testing, and OLAP testing.
 This is the first part dedicated to BI.

 BI Testing Methodology

-As mentioned earlier, ensuring that the reports are supplied correctly is important in business intelligence testing services.
+As mentioned, ensuring that the reports are supplied correctly is important in business intelligence testing services.
 If there is an issue within the report, then the root cause of the problem can be traced to the data pipeline.

 The BI testing methodology can be divided into two unique stages.